dieg0-a/posagentpro/README.md

 Cash Drawers

-**What is currently not supported but might be supported be very soon**
+**What is currently not supported but might be supported very soon**

 STAR Printers